Updated: Jun 1, 2021

 Can hemp survive in the Sagebrush State?

-Arizona’s semi-arid climate can be a challenge for all kinds of farmers.
+Nevada’s semi-arid climate can be a challenge for all kinds of farmers.
 However, the Las Vegas Review-Journal reports that hemp requires less water to grow than some of the state’s major crops, like alfalfa.
 This suggests that hemp could prosper in Nevada.

 “[Hemp] is something that is made for Nevada, something that we can use to diversify our economy to put more people back to work,” Lange reportedly said.
 “We have lots of land; we have lots of vacant buildings, buildings that we can put indoor grow houses.”